open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

 // NewBatchingProcessor decorates the provided exporter
-// so that the log records are batched before exporting. func NewBatchingProcessor(exporter Exporter, opts ...BatchingOption) *BatchingProcessor
+// so that the log records are batched before exporting.
+//
+// All of the Exporter's methods are called from a single dedicated
+// background goroutine.
+Therefore the Expoter does not need to
+// be concurrent safe.
+func NewBatchingProcessor(exporter Exporter, opts ...BatchingOption) *BatchingProcessor

 // BatchingOption applies a configuration to a Batcher.